Legal Process for Wrongful Death Claims in San Diego

 Under California law, only certain individuals are eligible to file a wrongful death claim.
 These include:

-In California, the statute of limitations for filing a wrongful death claim is generally two years from the date of death.
-(California Code of Civil Procedure section 335.1.)
+In California, wrongful death claims must generally be filed within two years from the date of death.
+(California Code of Civil Procedure § 335.1.)

-• Six months for claims against government entities.
+• Government Liability: File a government claim within six months.
 (California Government Code section 905.)

-• The discovery rule, if the cause of death wasn’t immediately known.
+• Discovery Rule: The time limit may be extended if the cause of death wasn’t immediately known.

 Missing this deadline can bar you from seeking compensation, so it’s critical to act quickly.